tian44200/Multi-agent-hunt-game-dedale-jade/README.md

 ## Project Overview

 This project is a multi-agent system implementation of the classic game "Hunt the Wumpus" (Gregory Yob, 1972).
-In this extended version, developed using the **JADE** platform and the **Dedale** environment, cooperative agents must explore an unknown environment, collect treasures, and capture Golems.
+In this extended version, developed using the **JADE** platform and the **Dedale** environment, cooperative agents must explore an unknown environment and capture Golems.
 Agents work together to build a complete map of the environment while avoiding obstacles and strategically cornering Golems.

 The project was divided into two phases:
 1. **Exploration Phase**: Agents explore the map, share partial maps, and aim to build a complete map collaboratively.